URI Diving Safety Program

 URI divers are engaged in scientific diving around the world, with work spanning nearly all disciplines.
 As a multi- and inter-disciplinary tool, diving based interaction with and examination of the undersea world is an essential component of URI’s strengths in the ocean sciences.

-Please browse the links to the right for more information about URI's Diving Safety Program.
+Please browse the links to the left for more information about URI’s Diving Safety Program.